microwalk-project/Microwalk/README.md

 Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to localize and quantify side-channel leakages.

-If you are not yet familiar with side-channel attacks, read our quick [introduction](docs/introduction.md).
+If you are not yet familiar with side-channel attacks and Microwalk's analysis approach, read our quick [introduction](docs/introduction.md).

 ## Usage

-Microwalk comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
-Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
-See [the documentation](docker/README.md) for more details.

-A small tutorial showing the necessary steps for running Microwalk locally is in [docs/usage.md](docs/usage.md).
+A tutorial showing the necessary steps for running Microwalk locally is in [docs/usage.md](docs/usage.md).

 In addition, we offer a number of simple [templates](templates/) for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.
 This also includes templates for running Microwalk within a continuous integration pipeline (CI) like GitHub Actions (feel free to also checkout the [example-c](https://github.com/microwalk-project/example-c) and [example-js](https://github.com/microwalk-project/example-js) repositories for a demo of Microwalk's GitHub integration).

+Microwalk comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration, and are used by the various template.
+Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
+See [Microwalk Docker Images](docker/README.md) for details.

 ## Compiling